raiden-map/raiden-map-config/README.md

         ```bash
         minikube start --disk-size 50000MB --cpus 4 --memory 4096
         ```
-        you can set others parameter, see them with:
+        you can set other parameters, see them with:
         ```bash
         minikube start -h
         ```